 I don’t know about you, but I think one of the greatest acts of self-care is enjoying a quiet mind!

 It’s such a luxurious feeling to turn off the chatter— your to-do list, your emails and everything else you’ve been thinking about.
 Finding a few minutes to set it all down and enjoy the quiet is absolutely priceless.

-There are many ways to do this (mindfulness meditation is a popular one) but another good option is to do a brain dump.
-Open your journal to a blank page and let loose … write down everything that’s on your mind until there is nothing left.
+There are many ways to do this (mindfulness meditation is a popular one) but another good self-care journal idea is to do a brain dump.
+Open to a blank page and let loose … write down everything that’s on your mind until there is nothing left.

 When I do this I usually feel tired afterwards—but in that good, post-workout sort of way!
 I know that my thoughts and worries are safely recorded so I can just relax, let go, and enjoy the moment.

 WRITE A GRATITUDE LIST

 Practising gratitude is an act of self-care because it shifts your mindset from one of scarcity to one of abundance.
 Instead of feeling stressed and worried about what you’re lacking (or what you perceive you’re lacking), you turn your attention to joy and appreciation for the things you already have.

 If you want to give this a try, then a simple way to get started is with a good old fashioned gratitude list!
 Find ten minutes and get cosy—light a candle and pour a hot drink— and then start writing.

 As always, don’t overthink things.
 Write down everything you feel thankful for, big or small, and just flow with the moment.
 Then when you’re done take a minute to reflect on what you wrote.
 It’s a simple yet powerful way to ease your mind and lift your spirits.